FloorScore® Certified and Clean Air Verified® Strand Bamboo Hardwood Flooring

 Let’s face it—we don’t eat most of the objects in our house.
 Additionally (and thankfully), most of the objects in our houses don’t ooze out toxic fluids or powders that we might accidentally come into contact with.
 So, how can these objects hurt us?
-The answer is that they could possibly hurt us by emitting compounds such as Volatile Organic Compounds or VOC’s into the air which we then breathe.
+The answer is that they could possibly hurt us by emitting compounds such as Volatile Organic Compounds (commonly known as VOC’s) into the air which we then breathe.

 Volatile Organic Compounds are organic molecules which easily evaporate into the air.
 We are surrounded by VOC’s: some are dangerous and many are not.
 Whether they are toxic or not has a lot to do with concentration.
 More is often bad.

 Recently, there has been substantial attention paid to a particular VOC known as Formaldehyde.
 Formaldehyde is very common because it is emitted from both manufactured and natural materials.
 In other words, like it or not, it is everywhere.